-- 7. UNDP utilizes its Social and Environmental Screening Procedure (SESP) to identify potential social and environmental risks and opportunities associated with the project.138 The SESP screens projects for all environmental and social risks and impacts associated with the SES Programming Principles (i.e. leave no one behind; human rights; gender equality and women's empowerment; sustainability and resilience; and accountability) and Project-level Standards, including direct, indirect, cumulative, transboundary risks and impacts and those related to associated facilities (see paragraph 16 below). - 8.
+- 7. UNDP utilizes its Social and Environmental Screening Procedure (SESP) to identify potential social and environmental risks and opportunities associated with the project.
+The SESP screens projects for all environmental and social risks and impacts associated with the SES Programming Principles (i.e. leave no one behind; human rights; gender equality and women's empowerment; sustainability and resilience; and accountability) and Project-level Standards, including direct, indirect, cumulative, transboundary risks and impacts and those related to associated facilities (see paragraph 16 below). - 8.
 UNDP's SESP applies a project-level categorization system to reflect the significance of potential social and environmental risks and impacts and to determine the appropriate type and level of social and environmental assessment.
 Each proposed project is scrutinized as to its type, location, scale, sensitivity and the magnitude of its potential social and environmental impacts.
 UNDP screens project activities, including planning support, policy advice, and capacity-building (often referred to as "upstream" activities), as well as site-specific, physical interventions ("downstream" activities) and those that will be implemented through procurement.139 - 9.
 Based on the screening, UNDP categorizes projects according to the degree of potential social and environmental risks and impacts.
 In some cases, applicability of specific requirements will need to be determined through additional scoping, assessment, or management review.
 The screening process results in one of the following four categories for the proposed project: - Low Risk: Projects that include activities with minimal or no adverse social or environmental risks and impacts.
 Further assessment of potential adverse social and environmental risks and impacts is not required.
 However, the SES Programming Principles and stakeholder engagement requirements still apply to project activities. - Moderate Risk: Projects that include activities with potential adverse social and environmental risks and impacts that are limited in scale, are largely reversible and can be identified with a reasonable degree of certainty and readily addressed through application of recognized good international practice, mitigation measures and stakeholder engagement during project implementation. - Substantial Risk: Projects that include activities with potential adverse social and environmental risks and impacts that are more varied or complex than those of Moderate Risk projects but remain limited in scale and are of lesser magnitude than those of High Risk projects (e.g. reversible, predictable, smaller footprint, less risk of cumulative impacts).
+Substantial Risk projects may also include those with a varied range of risks rated as "Moderate" that require more extensive assessment and management measures.
+Scoping and assessment may determine that a scoped, fit-for-purpose Environmental and Social Impact Assessment (ESIA) or Strategic Environmental and Social Assessment (SESA) may be required in order to ensure that the SES requirements are appropriately addressed. - High Risk: Projects that include activities with potential significant adverse social and environmental risks and impacts that are irreversible, unprecedented and/or which raise significant concerns among potentially affected communities and individuals as expressed during the stakeholder engagement process.
+High Risk activites may involve significant

-138 See UNDP Social and Environmental Screening Procedure, including guidance in applying the SESP, in the SES Toolkit, at https://info.undp.org/sites/bpps/SES_Toolkit/Pages/Homepage.aspx.
+138 See UNDP Social and Environmental Screening Procedure, including guidance in applying the SESP, in the SES Toolkit.